Practices Leaders Can Use to Drive Change & Innovation

 We recommend these 6 practices that can spur creativity and add quick-and-creative innovation, even in industries or sectors typically considered “slow and stodgy.”

 It’s not enough for the top management team to nod their heads when the CEO says, “be more innovative.”

 Senior leaders need to put their money, and their behavior, on the line.
-They must protect and grow new ideas and remember that the most concrete way they can support organizational change and innovation is by funding innovation activities and protecting them, even — and maybe especially — during challenging times or market downturns.
+They must foster organizational innovation and understand the innovation equation and remember that the most concrete way they can support organizational change and innovation is by funding innovation activities and protecting them, even — and maybe especially — during challenging times or market downturns.

 It’s not just creativity.
 Innovation is a business discipline that creates value for customers in new ways and earns a measurable return.